chrishamlin98/Algorithm-Challenges/README.md

 # Algorithm-Challenges

-<p>This is a place to store the different Algorithm chalenges that I work on.
+<p>This is a place to store the different Algorithm Challenges that I work on.
 The python files are being implemented next.</p>